 This national sleep crisis is no secret.
 We know we’re not sleeping, and we’re desperate for help.
 Of those people who search for health information online, 43% seek a solution for insomnia or other sleep-related issues.
 The CDC reports that nine million Americans take prescription sleep aids.
 Then there are the over-the-counter nutritional supplements, specialized bedding, and other products that we buy to get some decent shut-eye.
 In all, American’s spend $32.4 billion on sleep remedies per year.

-Five Ways Steam Rooms Can Help You Sleep
+Five Ways Steam Can Improve Your Sleep

 Sleep experts recommend a number of simple measures that can help you get your ZZZs.
 Abstaining from caffeine and alcohol late in the day, adopting a regular nighttime routine, and avoiding computer and smartphone screen time an hour before bed are common suggestions.